 Specialist Summer Camp Counselor

-What does being a summer camp counselor involve?
 This program has been designed for you to spend a fun and worthwhile summer working with children in America, but it’s definitely not a free holiday!
-Working as a camp counselor can be hard work with long hours, but for most participants, it’s hugely rewarding and enjoyable if you’re prepared to throw yourself into the spirit of camp life.
+Working as a camp counselor can be hard work, with long hours.
+It’s hugely rewarding and enjoyable especially when you throw yourself into the spirit of camp life!

-You will have an orientation once you arrive at camp.
-This can last from one day to one week, depending on your camp.
+Before the Children Arrive: You will have an orientation once you arrive at camp.
+Typically, this is about one week, depending on your camp.
 This orientation could include preparing the camp for the kids’ arrival or getting to know your role and how the camp operates.
-You may not know all of your duties until after the orientation when your camp director has assessed all the staff and assigned the various jobs.
+You may not know all your duties until after the orientation when your camp director has assessed all the staff and assigned the various jobs.

 A Full-time Job